01-edu/public/subjects/setspace/README.md

-## set-space
+## setspace

 ### Instructions

-Write a function that takes a pascal case string and returns the same string with spaces between each word.
+Write a function that takes a PascalCase `string` and returns the same `string` with a space between each word.

-- The function must return an empty string if the input string is empty.
+- The function must return an empty `string` if the input `string` is empty.

-- The function must return `"Error"` if the input string is not a pascal case string.
+- The function must return `"Error"` if the input `string` is not a PascalCase `string`.

-- The pascal case begins with a capital letter, and each word begins with a capital letter without a space between them for example: `"HelloWorld`"` is a valid pascal case string.
+- The PascalCase begins with a capital letter, and each word begins with a capital letter without a space between them for example: `"HelloWorld`"` is a valid PascalCase `string`.

-- The pascal case cannot contain any non-alphabetic character, for example: `"Hello World12`"` is not a valid pascal case string.
+- The PascalCase cannot contain any non-alphabetic character, for example: `"Hello World12`" is not a valid PascalCase `string`.

 ### Expected function